SmashedFrenzy16/File-Scanner/README.md

 ## Run File

+- Run `python file_scanner.py` in a terminal if you have Windows.
-Run `python3 file_scanner.py` in a terminal if you have Mac or Linux.
+- Run `python3 file_scanner.py` in a terminal if you have Mac or Linux.